methylene/sym/sym/README.md

 Note that this will always the _least_ index of x if there is a choice, due to the way the sort permutation is built using binarySearch.
 So this returns 3, not 4.

-The [lookup-lists](../lookup-lists) uses this mechanism to implement `java.util.List` implementation that's backed by a sorted array.
+The subclasses of `LookupList` use this mechanism internally.

 ### Composition